uqlibrary/uqlibrary-research/README.md

 If you still have the mock cookies in your browser, delete them via your browser.

-Use the Masquerading function at app.library.uq.edu.au/v1/home to masquerade as a user with data you are interested in
+Use the Masquerading function at app.library.uq.edu.au/v1/home to masquerade as a user with data you are interested in.

+Return to your demo page and you should be getting live data.

 ### Developing